Order Tracking

 Final Thoughts

 This project was one of the most fun and fulfilling projects I have worked on.
-Being able to help define the roadmap as well as having great product partners made the process smooth.
-Although the design solution was a fairly simple lift in terms of decision-making, doing the backend discovery and the interviews helped me get a better understanding of what we could and couldn’t do and how we might be able to achieve things from a system perspective.
+Being able to help define the roadmap, as well as having great product partners, made the process smooth.
+Although the design solution was a fairly simple lift, doing the backend discovery and the interviews helped me get a better understanding of what we could and couldn’t do and how we might be able to achieve things from a system perspective.
+Looking back, I most likely could have trimmed a lot of time by not diving too deep into the backend, as all of the discovery was not necessary.